satisfactory-dev/Custom-Assert/README.md

 ## In a separate project

 1. run `npm install --save @satisfactory-clips-archive/docs.json.ts`
-1. refer to [package.json](package.json) to install packages that won't have been installed due to circumventing the `npm install` approach.
 1. refer to [discover-types.ts](discover-types.ts) for how to generate the types & data